gipplab/news-story-identification/README.md

 # Towards identification of bias by source selection, commission and omission in a collection of news articles by identification of reused text fragments

 This repository holds the source code of the master thesis title above.
+Screenshot:

 ![alt text](./github.jpg?raw=true)

 # Step 0: Prerequisites

-`Python 3.7.0+`
+`Python v3.7.0+`

-`Node.js v18.12.1`
+`Node.js v18.12.1+`

-`npm v8.19.2`
+`npm v8.19.2+`

 # Step 1: Dataset preparation

-Dataset is structured collection of news articles and grouped by a general topic in a CSV file.
-The file must have following fields:
+Dataset is collection of news articles of a specific topic and store as a row in a CSV file.
+Each row must have following fields:

 | Field       | Description                                       | Example                                                                                                                                                                                                                             |
 | ----------- | ------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |